Debbie Reynolds, Carrie Fisher to have joint funeral

 Reynolds, who shot to stardom after her role in "Singin' in the Rain," and Fisher, known worldwide for her role as Princess Leia in the "Star Wars" franchise," died one day apart this week.

-They will be interred at Forest Lawn-Hollywood Hills, Reynolds' son and Fisher's sister, Todd Fisher, told The Associated Press.
+After the joint funeral they will be interred at Forest Lawn-Hollywood Hills, Reynolds' son and Fisher's brother, Todd Fisher, told The Associated Press.

 The cemetery is the final resting place of numerous celebrities, including Lucille Ball, Dick Van Patten, Liberace, Florence Henderson, David Carradine and Bette Davis.